introlatin/introlatin.github.io/docs/04-textbook/02-verbs/00-perfect-passive.md

 ## Ablative of Agent

 The passive voice directs the action of the verb at the subject as the one receiving the action.
 However, this means that an indicator of the one *performing* the action isn't syntactically necessary for the sentence to make sense.
-Note how in each of the six example sentences just above, the subject and verb are enough to form a complete thought.
+Note how in each of the six example sentences just above, the subject and passive verb are enough to form a complete thought.

 In order to indicate the performer of the action of a passive verb, English uses an optional **prepositional phrase** introduced by the preposition "by":